-Dr. Melissa Garrett is an Associate Professor of Inorganic Chemistry at California
+Dr. Melissa Garrett is a Professor of Inorganic Chemistry at California State University,

-State University, Fresno.
-Her work for her Bachelor’s of Science degree was started
+Fresno.
+Her work for her Bachelor’s of Science degree was started at Texarkana College

 Dr. Garrett's primary research interest relates to the use of coordination and organometallic

 chemistry to solve problems related to biologically and industrially relevant catalysts

 particularly those pertaining to sulfur containing transition metal complexes.
 Techniques